Coming To Our Senses

 There are many reasons for this, and it's not all on you.
 The brutal systems we all must navigate as professionals can isolate us and push us past what is healthy.

-Our slowly evolved, biologically complex bodies need time to reset, recover, and then reconnect with others - often more time than we can give them.
+Our slowly evolved, biologically complex bodies need time to rest, recover, and then reconnect with others - often more time than we can give them.
+We have unrealistic expectations that we can magically"reset" our nervous systems quickly, or that our clients ought to be able to do the same.

 When we do get somatic training, it's about other people's healing.
 It's very complex.
 We may understand it intellectually, but our bodies haven't had a chance to contribute to that understanding.